How to Design and Assemble Rustic Oak Kitchen-Island Brackets

-In this video, learn how woodworker Peter Polcyn creates timber-frame brackets out of reclaimed rough-sawn white oak.
+Watch woodworker Peter Polcyn create timber-frame brackets out of reclaimed rough-sawn white oak.

 For this custom island, Peter Polcyn of Rail and Stile Custom Woodworks designed the brackets to look like they could have been right at home in a barn a hundred years ago.
 To get the look, he reclaimed lengths of 3×3 rough-sawn white oak used to separate stacks of material at his supply house.

 To make the brackets, he works sequentially beginning with the L before integrating the brace.
 Peter doesn’t use glue or fasteners—just half-lap joints with pegs to lock the assembly together.

 Working from a single piece, he begins by cutting the 12-in. arm and 16-in. leg, then laps them to mark the joinery.
 He uses a small adjustable square to mark the depth of each lap joint halfway through each piece.